shreya25bce/shopping-wishlist-analyzer/README.md

 ### Usage Guide

-1. **Login:** Enter your username and optional budget
+1. **Login:** enter your username and optional budget if any
-2. **Add items:** Fill in item details and click "Add Item"
+2. **Add items:** fill in item details and click "add item" to commit
-3. **View bill:** Click "Done/Bill" to see your complete wishlist bill
+3. **View bill:** click on "done" to see your complete wishlist bill after
-4. **Analyze:** Click "Show Category Chart" for a pie chart breakdown
+4. **Analyze:** click "show category chart" for a piechart breakdown
-5. **Admin access:** Type 'admin' to view all users' bills
+5. **Admin access:** type 'admin' to view all users' bills in the admin mode
-6. **Import/Export:** Use buttons to save or load CSV data
+6. **Import/Export:** use the buttons given to save or load CSV data
-7. **Theme:** Switch between dark and light modes anytime
+7. **Theme:** switch between dark and light modes anytime

 ## Sample CSV Format

 Place a CSV file in the same directory with format:
 ```
-Item Name,Price,Quantity,Date,Category
+item name,price,quantity,date,category
 Laptop,65000,1,2025/11/23,Electronics
 Python Book,700,2,2025/11/20,Books
 Water Bottle,250,3,2025/11/19,Groceries